Frequently Asked Questions (FAQ)

 What is special about the MediaLight Pro range?

-While the entire MediaLight range exhibits performance far above anything else on the market, the MediaLight Pro and MediaLight Pro Stick take this to a whole new level, with a Colour Redering Index (CRI) of 99.
+While the entire MediaLight range exhibits performance far above anything else on the market, the MediaLight Pro takes this to a whole new level, with a near-perfect Colour Redering Index (CRI) of 99.

 What is the brightness measurement of the MediaLight bias lighting system?